Music Performance - Orchestral Instruments

-Presser Hall and McMahan Hall, the university's music buildings, include three ensemble rehearsal halls, 32 practice rooms, 30 teaching studios, computer lab, percussion studio and three computerized voice labs.
-Stetson University is the only music school in the country with multiple computerized voice labs solely dedicated to student instruction.
-All faculty studios are equipped with sound systems, which include facilities for recording private lessons.
-Music students also have access to a digital arts studio, multimedia studio and a computer science research and graphics lab.
+Presser Hall and McMahan Hall, the university's music buildings, include three ensemble rehearsal halls, 32 practice rooms, 30 teaching studios, computer lab, a percussion studio and three computerized voice labs.

-- Ann M. Adams, D.M., Florida State University; oboe
+- Dione Chandler, D.M., Florida State University; oboe

 - Routa Kroumovitch-Gomez, L.I.S., Universidad de Chile; violin

-- Lynn A. Musco, D.M., Florida State University; clarinet
+- Lynn Musco, D.M., Florida State University; clarinet

-- David Arthur Schmidt, Ph.D; low brass, chair trombone
+- David Schmidt, Ph.D., University of Northern Colorado; low brass, chair trombone

 - Jessica Speak, M.M., SUNY Purchase College, clarinet

 - Kathy Thomas, University of Illinois at Urbana-Champain; horn